OrbitAIUCF/OrbitAI/README.md

    - Primary source of Space Debris data: https://discosweb.esoc.esa.int/
 - **Environmental Factors**: Data on solar radiation, atmospheric drag, and gravitational perturbations that affect satellite paths (May be implemented later).

-This data will be gathered from open-source repositories, space tracking networks, and agencies such as NASA, ESA, and commercial satellite tracking services.

 ---